jacob-alford/2048/README.md

 # 2048
 A simple game of 2048.

+## Pretty Branch
+Requires p5.dom.
+Adds a reset button, a score counter, and centers everything.

 ## Architecture
 Builds a "grid" of "tiles."
 Each tile has a value and some respective actions.
 On an action: up, down, left, and right; the gameboard shifts the columns, merges the appropriate tiles, and shifts the columns again.